AaltoSciComp/scicomp-docs/data/index.rst

 We recommend you read the :doc:`outline <outline>` to see what the main considerations are before starting your research.  :doc:`Services
 <services>` helps you be sure you know everything available.
+For
+:doc:`Aalto open source information <../aalto/opensource>`, see its page.

 .. toctree::
    :maxdepth: 1